 I began my first semester at the Graduate School of Media Design in Keio University in the fall of 2017.
 I worked closely with my techno-progressivist design professor Matthew Waldman.
-As we got along really well and worked well together, I ended up being one of few (if any) first-year students TAing for a professor.
+As we clicked almost immediately and worked well together.
+I ended up being one of few (if any) first-year students TAing for a professor.
 Together we tackled projects like building brand identity systems for a couple of cryptocurrency as well as establishing his design research lab at the university: SAMCARA.

 / At age 30 /

 I would be finalizing my Master’s Thesis at KMD.

 A worthy feat in many circles.
 As the oldest private university in Japan, Keio University is widely recognized for its prestige and has a well-established network.
 Especially in Japan.
 (It is the first university I have ever name-dropped to gain some clout in a conversation.)